How to Extract AU BAS Data for

 | Purchase Type (Capital / Non-Capital) | G10 vs G11 routing |

 The column names you type become the headers of your final output table.
-This is the core mechanism behind custom column extraction: you define what you want, and the AI locates the matching data on each document by understanding what the field means — not where it sits on the page.
-A supplier invoice from Bunnings and a supplier invoice from a freelance contractor look nothing alike.
-Traditional template-based OCR would need a separate parsing template for each format.
-Semantic extraction reads both and finds “Invoice Total” without caring about layout.
+This is Custom Column Extraction: you define what you want as column headers, and the AI locates the matching data on each document by understanding what each field means semantically — not where it sits on the page.
+A supplier invoice from Bunnings and an invoice from a freelance contractor look nothing alike.
+Template-based OCR would need a separate parsing template for each format, and the first time a supplier changes their layout the template breaks.
+Semantic extraction reads both and finds "Invoice Total" without caring about layout differences.

-If your business handles both GST and GST-free sales (common for exporters, health providers, or food businesses), add a column like “GST Status (Taxable / GST-Free / Export)” so the extraction captures which type each transaction is, feeding the correct BAS label (G2 or G3 vs the main G1→1A chain).
+If your business handles both GST and GST-free sales (common for exporters, health providers, or food businesses), add a column like "GST Status (Taxable / GST-Free / Export)" — the AI can infer the correct classification from the document content, feeding the right BAS label (G2 or G3 vs the main G1→1A chain) without manual sorting.

 Step 3: Extract — Turn Documents Into Structured Data

-With your documents gathered and your column list defined, the extraction step takes minutes.
+With documents gathered and column definitions set, the extraction step takes minutes.

 Files are processed securely and not stored.

 The output is a single table where each row is one document and each column matches the field you defined.
-If you uploaded 40 supplier invoices with columns for “Supplier Name,” “Invoice Total (GST-inclusive),” and “GST Amount,” you get 40 rows of structured data — ready to sum into G10, G11, and 1B.
+Forty supplier invoices with columns for "Supplier Name," "Invoice Total (GST-inclusive)," and "GST Amount" produce 40 rows of structured data — ready to sum into G10, G11, and 1B.

-For sales invoices, run a separate batch with the sales-side columns (Total Sales, GST on Sales, Export Amount if applicable) and you have the G1 and 1A side populated.
-Two batches cover the entire BAS data pipeline: one for purchases, one for sales.
+For sales invoices, run a separate batch with sales-side columns (Total Sales, GST on Sales, Export Amount if applicable) and the G1 and 1A side populates.
+Two batches cover the entire BAS data pipeline: one for purchases (feeding G10, G11, and 1B), one for sales (feeding G1 and 1A).
+For the PAYG withholding side — W1 and W2 — you can either pull those figures directly from your payroll system's STP reports (the most reliable method) or extract them from payroll summaries using the same column-mapping approach described in our PAYG payment summary extraction guide.

 Step 4: Verify GST Calculations and Reconcile

-This step is where the BAS numbers get stress-tested before lodgement.
+This step stress-tests the BAS numbers before lodgement.
 The extraction output gives you raw totals; you now verify that the GST arithmetic holds.

-The quickest sanity check: for any GST-inclusive total, the GST component should equal the total divided by 11.
-If a supplier invoice shows $2,200 including GST, the GST amount should be $200.
-If the extraction output shows $2,200 in the “Invoice Total” column and $180 in the “GST Amount” column, something is off — either the invoice itself had a non-standard GST treatment, or the extraction misidentified a field.
-Flag it and check the original document.
+The quickest sanity check: for any GST-inclusive total, the GST component equals the total divided by 11.
+A supplier invoice showing $2,200 including GST should have $200 in GST.
+If extraction outputs $2,200 in "Invoice Total" and $180 in "GST Amount," either the invoice had non-standard GST treatment (a mixed supply with both taxable and GST-free components) or the extraction misidentified a field.
+Flag it and check the original.

 A practical reconciliation workflow for the quarter:

-One advantage of having all extraction output in a single spreadsheet is that the reconciliation is visible end-to-end.
-You can sort by supplier, filter by date range (confirming every document falls within the correct BAS quarter), and spot-check individual rows against the original PDFs.
-The ATO requires you to keep records for five years; the extraction spreadsheet plus the original files satisfies that requirement.
+With all extraction output in a single spreadsheet, reconciliation is visible end-to-end.
+Sort by supplier, filter by date range (confirming every document falls within the correct BAS quarter), and spot-check individual rows against the original PDFs.
+The ATO requires records for five years; the extraction spreadsheet plus the source files satisfies that requirement.

 Step 5: Export to Excel and Prepare for Lodgement

-With verified figures, the final step is straightforward.
-Export the extraction output as an Excel (.xlsx) file.
-If your accounting software (Xero, MYOB, QuickBooks Online) supports SBR-enabled lodgement directly to the ATO, use the spreadsheet as your reference document while completing the BAS within the software.
+With verified figures, export the extraction output as an Excel (.xlsx) file.
+If your accounting software (Xero, MYOB, QuickBooks Online) supports SBR-enabled lodgement directly to the ATO, use the spreadsheet as your reference while completing the BAS within the software.
 If you lodge through the ATO Business Portal or via myGov (for sole traders), the spreadsheet becomes your primary working document — each total maps directly to a BAS label.

-The ATO’s BAS and GST tips page recommends reconciling the BAS figures with your records, checking that purchases and sales are reported in the correct period, and only completing the sections that apply to your business.
+The ATO's BAS and GST tips recommend reconciling figures against your records, confirming that purchases and sales are reported in the correct period, and only completing the sections that apply.
 A spreadsheet built from extraction output makes all three checks fast: sort by date to confirm period accuracy, filter by purchase type to confirm G10 vs G11 classification, and use column totals as direct label inputs.
+The ATO also advises entering whole dollar amounts only — leave cents out and do not round up.

 Process Multiple BAS Periods in One Pass

 Most small businesses do not stop operating between BAS periods.
-The documents from last quarter look almost identical to the documents from the quarter before — same suppliers, similar invoice formats, same column requirements.
-The extraction setup you defined for one quarter (the column names, the GST calculation checks) applies to every subsequent quarter with zero reconfiguration.
+The documents from last quarter look similar to those from the quarter before — same suppliers, comparable invoice formats, identical column requirements.
+The extraction setup you defined (column names, GST verification rules) applies to every subsequent quarter with zero reconfiguration.

-If you have fallen behind and need to catch up on two or three quarters at once, or if you proactively want to run the current quarter alongside a review of the previous one, batch processing handles it.
-Separate your documents by BAS period into folders (Q1 Jul–Sep, Q2 Oct–Dec, etc.), run the same column definition on each folder, and you get a separate output spreadsheet per quarter.
-The extraction logic does not change; only the input files change.
-What would have been three separate manual data-entry marathons becomes three batch runs using the same configuration.
+If you are behind on lodgements and need to catch up on multiple quarters, or if you proactively want to process the current quarter alongside a review of the previous one, batch processing handles it cleanly.
+Separate documents by BAS period into folders (Q1 Jul–Sep, Q2 Oct–Dec, and so on), run the same column definition on each folder, and get a separate output spreadsheet per quarter.
+The extraction logic is unchanged; only the input files differ.
+Three separate manual data-entry marathons become three batch runs using one saved configuration.

-This is particularly useful at EOFY when a BAS agent or accountant asks for the full-year picture.
-Four quarterly extraction spreadsheets can be merged into one annual summary in minutes, with every transaction traceable back to its source document.
+This is equally useful at EOFY when a BAS agent or accountant asks for the full-year picture.
+Four quarterly extraction spreadsheets merge into one annual summary in minutes, with every transaction traceable to its source document.
+The same batch-consolidation approach — processing multiple periods of structured forms into unified spreadsheets — is covered in detail in our guide on batch UK SA100 tax return processing, where the quarterly-to-annual consolidation pattern follows the same logic under a different tax code.

 FAQ